turbot/guardrails-docs/docs/getting-started/getting-started-gcp/connect-project/index.md

 ## Next Steps

-You've now successfully connected your GCP project account to Guardrails.
+You've now successfully connected your GCP project to Guardrails.

-In the [next guide](/guardrails/docs/getting-started/getting-started-gcp/observe-gcp-activity) we’ll see how Guardrails watches your account and reacts to resource changes.
+In the [next guide](/guardrails/docs/getting-started/getting-started-gcp/observe-gcp-activity) we’ll see how Guardrails watches your project and reacts to resource changes.

 ## Progress tracker